Skip to content

 Example 4: Custom Method Insert (With Annotation)

-// annotated mapper method definition
+// mapper method definition with annotation

 @Insert("insert into h2user(name,version) values( #{user1.name}, #{user1.version})")